Print screens of MGM designs

 Until 2022, we relied only on email communication for the Member Get Member program.

-After analyzing it's funnel and recognizing its effectiveness in converting high-quality clients, we began developing an in-app flow to optimze the referral rates.
+After analyzing it's funnel and recognizing its effectiveness in converting high-quality clients, we began developing an in-app flow to optimize referral rates.

 Hypothesis